bran921007/platform-science/README.md

 ### Approach

 Having identified both the class of problem and the available methods for solving it, it was determined that the best method to employ was the Hungarian algorithm, due to it's efficiency and availability of an existing package ([munkres-js](https://github.com/addaleax/munkres-js)) that implements it in the chosen language.
-Since the role being considered for requires proficiency in `node.js`, the selection of node as the implementation language was a natural choice.
+Since the role being considered for requires proficiency in `node.js`, the selection of `node` as the implementation language was a natural choice.

-The solution can be broken down into the following main steps:
+The solution can be broken down into the following steps:

 1. Read the input data files that contain the names of drivers and the addresses of destinations that need to be assigned
 2. Take the inputs and construct a reward matrix based on the suitability score algorithm, as well as construct a matrix that pairs all drivers to all tasks where each entry corresponds to an associated entry in the rewards matrix.
-This correspondence of rewards to driver-to-destination mappings will be used to correspond final assignments based on the rewards matrix to actual driver/destination pairings that can be displayed to the user in a more human-readable format.
+This correspondence of rewards to driver-to-destination pairings will be used to correspond final assignments based on the rewards matrix to actual driver-to-destination pairings that can be displayed to the user in a human-readable format.
 3. Convert the reward matrix into a cost matrix
-4. Feed the cost matrix as input to the munkres-js package to generate the matrix of least-cost assignments
+4. Feed the cost matrix as input to the [munkres-js](https://github.com/addaleax/munkres-js) package to generate the matrix of least-cost assignments
 5. Use the least-cost assignments and the reward matrix to produce the total suitability score
 6. Map the least-cost assignment matrix to driver/destination pairs associated with the assignments
 7. Display the results